The House of Magic

 The House of Magic (Thunder and The House of Magic in the United States.
-French: Le Manoir magique) is a 2013 3D Belgian-French English-language computer-animated fantasy-comedy film produced by Nadia Khamlichi, Adrian Politowski, Ben Stassen, Caroline Van Iseghem and Gilles Waterkeyn and directed by Stassen and Jeremy Degruson.
+French: Le Manoir magique) is a 2013 3D animated fantasy comedy film produced by Nadia Khamlichi, Adrian Politowski, Ben Stassen, Caroline Van Iseghem and Gilles Waterkeyn and directed by Stassen and Jeremy Degruson (in his directorial debut).
 The film focuses on an abandoned young cat who seeks shelter in the home of an old, retired magician with his robots and gizmos.

 A spin-off TV series called Presto!
 School of Magic (formerly School of Magic) was announced in 2017.
-The series will be produced by TeamTO and Federation Kids and Family.
+The series was produced by TeamTO and Federation Kids and Family.

 Plot

-While moving to a new home in Boston, a couple stops the car and the woman opens the door and throws a toy ball on the sidewalk so that their tabby ginger cat can chase after it.
+While moving to a new home in Boston, a couple stops the car and the woman opens the door and throws a toy ball on the sidewalk so that their tabby cat can chase after it.
 The kittenish cat, later realizes that he has been left behind by his owners when they close the door and drive away without him.
 Abandoned, he looks for a refuge.
 A passing tiny Chihuahua attempts to befriend him but is quickly dragged off by his leash.
-After various obstacles and near accidents, he's chased by a large Doberman until he comes to an old house with fame of being cursed or haunted in the neighborhood.
-Entering via an open attic window, the cat explores the strange contraptions about and tries to befriend a small mouse named Maggie, who's terrified of him despite the cat trying to convince her that he doesn't even eat mice.
+After various obstacles and near accidents, he's chased by a large Doberman until he comes to an old house with fame for being cursed or haunted in the neighborhood.
+Entering via an open attic window, the cat explores the strange contraptions and tries to befriend a small mouse named Maggie, who's terrified of him despite the cat trying to convince her that he doesn't even eat mice.
 Soon, he is threatened by Jack, Maggie's grumpy rabbit friend, and Maggie; ordering him to leave the house before their owner sees him, afraid the cat will monopolize his love and attention since they're aware of his fondness for cats.
 They throw the cat out but he finds his way back in through a cellar window, attempting to escape a thunderstorm, then explores the mysterious house further.
-He hides behind an urn and observes the house's owner, Mr. Lawrence, a kindly old magician, have a conversation with the various automatons and gizmos he's created for his magic shows, whilst attempting to fix an electrical bulb-headed one named Edison (after Thomas Edison).
+He hides behind an urn and observes the house's owner, Mr. Lawrence, a kindly old magician, have a conversation with the various automatons and gizmos he's created for his magic shows, whilst attempting to fix an electrical bulb-headed one named Edison.
 Later, the magician's materialist real estate agent nephew, Daniel, drops by for a visit.
-Afterwards, while Lawrence dozes off, Jack and Maggie locate the cat after he accidentally re-activates Edison and Jack pursues the kitten.
-Before Jack can throw him out again, Lawrence wakes up and picks up the kitten and decides to adopt him, naming him Thunder (after his fear of lightning).
+Afterward, while Lawrence dozes off, Jack and Maggie locate the cat after he accidentally re-activates Edison and Jack pursues the kitten.
+Before Jack can throw him out again, Lawrence wakes up, picks up the kitten, and decides to adopt him, naming him Thunder (after his fear of lightning).